Lyall/UltrawidePatches/README.md

 ## Installation and Configuration

-- Choose the desired game and download the zip file inside.
+- Choose the desired game folder and download the zip file inside.
 - Extract the contents of the zip file in to the game folder.
 - Check `SUWSF.ini` for configuration.